getsentry/sentry-javascript/dev-packages/node-integration-tests/README.md

             |---- scenario_2.ts [optional extra test scenario]
             |---- server_with_mongo.ts [optional custom server]
             |---- server_with_postgres.ts [optional custom server]
-utils/
-|---- defaults/
-      |---- server.ts [default Express server configuration]
 ```

 The tests are grouped by their scopes, such as `public-api` or `tracing`.
 In every group of tests, there are multiple
 folders containing test scenarios and assertions.

-Tests run on Express servers (a server instance per test).
-By default, a simple server template inside
-`utils/defaults/server.ts` is used.
-Every server instance runs on a different port.

-A custom server configuration can be used, supplying a script that exports a valid express server instance as default.
-`runServer` utility function accepts an optional `serverPath` argument for this purpose.

 `scenario.ts` contains the initialization logic and the test subject.
 By default, `{TEST_DIR}/scenario.ts` is used, but
 `runServer` also accepts an optional `scenarioPath` argument for non-standard usage.